sim-daas/backend/Readme.md

 ## Contributing

-We welcome contributions to improve this project.
+I welcome contributions to improve this project.
 Please fork the repository and create a pull request with detailed information about your changes.

 ---

 ## Acknowledgments

 Special thanks to the FastAPI and MongoDB communities for their extensive documentation and support.

----